...and then, there were two | Northwest Arkansas Photography Studio

 Change is inevitable.
 Sometimes, it’s quick and abrupt.
 And other times, you start to feel the slow pull and growing tension of the current circumstances and you start wondering what to do about it.
 The latter has been my experience over the last couple of years.

 Long long ago, in a cubicle far away, I sat disgruntled and creatively burned out and I knew that I needed a change.
 And so I dove head first (really, it was just me wildly flailing my body about) into owning and operating a business.
-With a lot of help from my wife, I finally got my feet under me and began to work more intentionally at my craft and the business around it.
+I finally got my feet under me and began to work more intentionally at my craft and the business around it.
 And with repeated scenarios where I was forced to get out of my introverted comfort zone, I soon found that I had a way of making people at least a little less uncomfortable in front of the camera.

 As the years have gone by, the business has grown (many thanks for that…) and so have the responsibilities.
 And the last few years, have been the most rewarding and also, the most challenging.
 In the midst of working with amazing clients and creating work that I’m very very proud of, I’ve also felt like I’ve just been keeping my head above water with everything.
 My business is growing but I don’t feel like I’m growing or thriving, because I’m putting all my energy into owning and operating the business.
 And for me, that’s a problem.